 The date of commencement of the internship period may vary depending on the agreement made with the internship company.
 However, the internship agreement must be completed prior to the commencement of the internship.

-The educational institution is responsible for preparing the internship company as well as the student for the internship.
+The educational institution is responsible for outlining the framework and terms set for the internship company as well as the student in the form of the internship agreement.